How does Rest Less make money

 2. For an idyllic train ride like no other

 Whether chugging gently along the picturesque palm-lined coast or through the stunning plantations, train rides in Sri Lanka are a simple but great pleasure.
-The most famous train route in the country is from Kandy to Ella – and the train winds its way through mountains, valleys, plantations, and rainforests for around seven hours.
+The most famous train route in the country is from Kandy to Ella – the train winds its way through mountains, valleys, plantations, and rainforests for around seven hours.

 Food vendors selling snacks and drinks, wide open windows that immerse you in the surrounding beauty, and the peaceful rhythm of the train…this is a phenomenal way to experience the central highlands and plains while heading south.
 Plus, if you’ve hired a private tour guide, they can drop you in Kandy and meet you at Ella.